-- ...to monitor progress made by children with SEN . - ...to use the training opportunities available to foundation staff, eg Blast and Elklan, to help with tackling the speech and language difficulties displayed by the high number of children in foundation stage. - ...to continue to raise awareness of all school staff of SEN issues and to provide appropriate training. - .. teaching assistants to use Precision Instruction training for Reading and Numeracy on identified children.
+- to use the training opportunities available to Teaching Assistants through MAST to enhance skills to help with speech and language issues, Autism and emotional and social needs. - to continue to raise awareness of all school staff of SEN issues and to provide appropriate training. teaching assistants to use Precision Instruction training for Reading and Numeracy on identified children.